minetest/minetest/doc/lua_api.md

       `minetest.register_craft(recipe)`.
 For output specify only the item, without a quantity.
     * Returns false if no erase candidate could be found, otherwise returns true.
-    * **Warning**!
+    > **Warning**:
       The type field ("shaped", "cooking" or any other) will be ignored if the recipe contains output.
 Erasing is then done independently from the crafting method.
 * `minetest.register_chatcommand(cmd, chatcommand definition)`
 * `minetest.override_chatcommand(name, redefinition)`
     * Overrides fields of a chatcommand registered with `register_chatcommand`.